immonex/kickstart/src/readme.txt

 * Optimized building of hierarchical taxonomy option lists for search forms.
 * Fixed a recursion bug that occured under some rare conditions.
 * Fixed min/max price determination of non-integer values.
+* Fixed property sort order in list view not applied in special cases.

 = 1.4.0 =
 * Release date: 2021-04-13